 OKC is enabled by default on all Meraki Access Points and is leveraged when using a secure SSID (WPA2-PSK & WPA2-Enterprise).
 OKC stands for Opportunistic Key Caching and is a non-standard fast roaming technology supported by Microsoft Windows clients and some Android devices.
 The Meraki OKC process utilizes key information from the client's first association to generate keys for other APs in the network.

 802.11r is disabled by default on all Meraki Access Points.
 802.11r is a standards-based fast roaming technology, supported by Apple iOS devices and some Android devices, that is leveraged when using a secure SSID (WPA2-PSK & WPA2-Enterprise).

 Please refer to our documentation for more information regarding 802.11r.

 While many customers enable 802.11r within their network without issue, some legacy devices may not connect to an 802.11r network.
 802.11r is a recommended feature due to its many benefits, however a device audit is encouraged first to ensure that mission critical devices are not affected.

 Cisco + Apple have co-developed an adaptive roaming technology for iOS devices to improve real-time application experience on enterprise networks.
-Adaptive 802.11r is enabled by default on secure SSIDs (WPA2-PSK & WPA2-Enterprise).
 Adaptive 802.11r enables fast roaming for iOS devices detected by the Meraki Access Points while minimizing the possibility of incompatibility issues seen with full 802.11r enabled.